Tim Paine: 2005–2009: Early domestic career

 Paine made his Tasmanian debut as solely an opening batsman in November 2005, during an ING Cup one-day match against Western Australia in Perth, scoring 28 from 44 balls.
 His first-class debut came shortly after as an opener when Tasmania played South Australia in Hobart during December.
 Opening the batting, Paine scored a duck (zero) in the first innings and 17 in the second as the match was drawn.
 He made his maiden List A century in his first season, scoring 111 in the ING Cup.
 The following season his made his maiden first-class century with 215 against Western Australia in a Pura Cup match at Perth in October 2006.

 For the first part of his career he was Tasmania's second wicket-keeper, behind Sean Clingeleffer, particularly at first-class level, before taking Clingeleffer's place permanently in late 2007.
 Paine played as an opening batsman in Tasmania's maiden Sheffield Shield season triumph in 2006–07, scoring zero and five.
 Despite his low scores in the final, Paine was Tasmania's highest run scorer in the one-day competition that season.
 He continued with one-day performances in the following season in which Tasmania won the Ford Ranger Cup, aggregating 261 runs and collecting 21 dismissals.
 2008–09 saw Paine score 445 Sheffield Shield runs at 29.66 along with 42 dismissals.

 His growing maturity saw him become Tasmanian vice-captain ahead of the 2009–10 season.

 In early 2009, Paine was selected to play for Australia 'A' against Pakistan 'A' in a series of one-day and first-class matches.
-Playing at the Allan Border Field in Brisbane, Paine scored 134 off 136 balls in the third one-day match to secure a series win for the Australian 'A' side.
+Playing at the Allan Border Field in Brisbane, Paine scored 134 off 136 balls in the third one-day match to secure a series win for the Australian 'A' team.